-Figure 1 shows a screenshot of the interface, each part of the interface is explained later in this page.
+Figure 1 shows a screenshot of the PowerPoint 2010 interface, each part of the interface is explained later in this page.

 2. Quick Access Toolbar

-Also known as the QAT, this is a customizable toolbar placed by default next to the Office Button, you can add icons for your often used commands to this toolbar.
+Also known as the QAT, this is a customizable toolbar placed by default on the top of Ribbon, you can add icons for your often used commands to this toolbar.
+The QAT can also be placed below the Ribbon.
 Learn more about the Quick Access Toolbar here.

 The Ribbon has tabs which in turn contain groups of buttons for various options, some groups also contain galleries (for example galleries for Themes and Theme Colors).
 Learn more about the Ribbon here.

 Normally placed on the left side of the interface, this pane contains two tabs, the Slides tab and the Outline tab.
 The Slides tab shows thumbnails of all the slides in the open presentation.
 The Outline tab shows the same slides in outline view.
 Learn more about the Slides/Outline Pane here.